The man behind The Grueling Truth - Where Legends Speak

 The Steelers came up short in the AFC Championship game against the New England Patriots, but it set up a run of 3 super bowl appearances in the next six years.

-The plan got off to a remarkable start, as Kansas City doubled its previous win total by the end of the first month and went on to win its first nine games of the season.
+The plan got off to a fantastic start, as Kansas City doubled its previous win total by the end of the first month and went on to win its first nine games of the season.

-The 2012 Colts rallied around first round draft pick Andrew Luck and new head coach Chuck Pagano, who spent much of the season battling Leukemia.
+The 2012 Colts rallied around first-round draft pick Andrew Luck and new head coach Chuck Pagano, who spent much of the season battling Leukemia.
 Riding behind the battle cry of “Chuck Strong,” Indianapolis made a nine-win improvement and earned a spot in the playoffs.

 The Colts were dominated in the first round of the playoffs by the eventual world champion Baltimore Ravens 24-9.